 Northumbria partners in €4.8m EU housing energy efficiency project

-Northumbria University has been chosen to participate in a €4.8 million project to tackle the issue of renovating residential buildings in Europe to make them more energy efficient.
+Northumbria University has been chosen to participate in the €4.8 million RINNO project to tackle the issue of renovating residential buildings in Europe to make them more energy efficient.

 More than three-quarters of European residential buildings were constructed before 1990.
 Many are thermal inefficient and of poor quality, and with the hot and cold extremes of European weather, making their homes thermally comfortable can leave residents in energy poverty.